 Cotton swabs are small sticks with cotton on both ends, which are used for a broad range of purposes.
 Keeping them in your dog’s first aid kit is essential because the cotton swab may help you in the easy application of antibiotic ointments and other cleaning formulas.

 3. ANTIBIOTIC OINTMENTS:

 Antibiotic ointments are the most important item to be kept in your first aid kit because they will help you to treat almost every sort of wound or burn your dog gets in an emergency.

-Whether you are putting a bandage on your dog’s arm, or you apply a medical tape after the dressing, you need a pair of scissors to cut the bandage, medical tape and many other types of fabric when you are in an emergency, and you cannot afford any delays.
+Whether you are putting a bandage on your dog’s leg, or you are applying a medical tape after the dressing, you need a pair of scissors to cut the bandage, medical tape and many other types of fabric when you are in an emergency, and you cannot afford any delays.
 Therefore, having a pair of scissors in the first aid kit of your dog will come in handy at all emergency conditions.

-Applying an ice pack to the injuries of your dog will immediately calm him down and reduce the pain and any swelling in a much faster way.
-It will also cause the wound to heal quickly.
+Applying an ice pack to the injuries of your dog will rapidly reduce the pain and any swelling.
+It will also help the wound to heal quickly.

 6. RECTAL THERMOMETER: